 Generally, internal inconsistencies, “poles” (“infinities”), some zeros, and attempts to use undefined or forbidden objects as input, or to produce undefined or forbidden results as output, give rise to the need to “throw” errors to be “caught” and handled by the software.

 Alan Turing (1912-1954)

-Turing was highly influential in the development of theoretical computer science, providing a formalisation of the concepts of algorithm and computation with the Turing machine, which can be considered a model of a general-purpose computer.
+Although he did not manage all this alone (see Bomba, Bletchley Park, Bombe, Colossus), Turing was highly influential in the development of theoretical computer science, providing a formalisation of the concepts of algorithm and computation with the Turing Machine, which can be considered a model of a general-purpose computer.
 Turing is widely considered to be the father of theoretical computer science and artificial intelligence.
 Despite these accomplishments, he was never fully recognised in his home country during his lifetime, due to his homosexuality, which was then a crime in the UK.

 John von Neumann (1903 – 1957)